A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Introduction

-\textbf{Outline of the paper.} In section~\ref{sec:ExistenceUniqueness}, we prove that the growth-fragmentation equation admits a unique solution, by representing it as an $h$-transform of the semigroup of a sub-Markov process.
+\paragraph*{Outline of the paper} In section~\ref{sec:ExistenceUniqueness}, we prove that the growth-fragmentation equation admits a unique solution, by representing it as an $h$-transform of the semigroup of a sub-Markov process.
 In section~\ref{sec:long-time}, we state and prove a general result which implies Theorem~\ref{thm:spectgap-intro}, and we provide several applications to different families of growth fragmentation equations, with a comparison to the state of the art.
-Finally, in Appendix~\ref{sec:appendix}, we give several useful technical properties of one dimensional piecewise-deterministic Markov processes (PDMP).
+Finally, in Appendix~\ref{sec:appendix}, we give some extensions of Davis' work \cite{Davis} on piecewise-deterministic Markov processes (PDMP) which are required in section~\ref{sec:ExistenceUniqueness}, proving in particular that the martingale problem is well-posed.